kralvarado/EventListTest/README.md

 # EventListTest
 A test to get json and display in MVVM

-An update to test if repo is set to push to GitHub
+An update to test if repo is set to push to GitHub.

+Yet another github config change.